smith897/142Q2FrontEnd/CurrentPlan.md

-These are old notes I left for myself, I thought I'd leave them for anyone else who works on this project.
+These are old notes I left for myself, I don't know if they're relevant anymore, but I thought I'd leave them just in case.

 Notes/Questions for after the project: